Have you ever notarized a document before? If not, you might be wondering what it is and how to notarize a document.

 - Google local and online notaries or visit your bank

 We recommend starting your search for a notary public on Google or with your bank.
 Be prepared to schedule an appointment.
 Besides banks, supermarkets such as Stop and Shop may have a notary or your local post office.

 For online notaries, the first step is to upload a pdf or take a picture of the document and confirm your identity with a picture of your ID.
 After verifying your identity you will be placed on a secure video call where you can talk more to the notary and get your document notarized.
 It’s really that easy.
 Our favorite service is Notarize, check them out here.

-- Once notarized, scan the document over to our team
+2. Once notarized, scan the document and send over to our team

 After visiting the notary public, take a picture or scan the document with the notary seal and send it over to our team.
 Some landlords may also require you mailing over the hard copy

 Yep that's it!
 If you need more help contact your real estate agent and I guarantee they'd be happy to help with whatever questions you have!

 If you're struggling to find an apartment, schedule a showing, or save money?
 Use Nobee!
 Nobee reduces broker fees by 70-100% and covers all application fees, background check fees, and credit check fees.
 Call now to schedule a showing!